jordimas/gnome-shell-extension-arcmenu/README.md

 ##
 ### Manual Installation (for testers & enthusiasts)
-Probably, the simplest way to install Arc Menu is using **git** and **make**.
+Probably, the simplest way to install Arc Menu is using **git**, **make** and **gnome-shell-extension-tool**.
-So, if you have installed git and make, you can proceed as follows.
+So, if you have installed git, make and gnome-shell-extension-tool, you can proceed as follows.

 1) Clone the repository via the git-clone command and change to the Arc-Menu directory:
 ```